minimaxir/gemimg/README.md

 ![](/docs/notebooks/gens/Yfu8aIfpHufVz7IP4_WEsAc@0.5x.webp)

-You can also input two (or more!) images/image paths to do things like combine images or put the object from Image A into Image B without having to train a [LoRA](https://huggingface.co/docs/diffusers/training/lora).
+You can also input two (or more!) images/image paths to do things like combine images or put an object from Image A into Image B without having to train a [LoRA](https://huggingface.co/docs/diffusers/training/lora).
 For example, take this selfie of myself, and a fantasy lava pool generated with gemimg:

 ![](/docs/notebooks/gens/composite_max.webp)